navyachiluka/Samir-Palnikar-solutions/README.md

 # Samir-Palnikar-solutions
-This repository contains the Solutions from the Samir Palnitkar
+This repository contains the Solutions of the book ,"Verilog HDL,A guide to Digital Design and Synthesis",by Samir Palnitkar.